grag1337/MCNameChecker/README.md

 # MCNameChecker

 # !
-BROKEN, NOT FIXING IT !
+BROKEN, PROJECT IS ABANDONED !

 **If you enjoy this, please leave a star!**